drakh/Xli/README.md

 ### Instructions - Other versions

-1. Open *CMake GUI*
+1. Open CMake GUI
 2. Browse to Xli directory
 3. Configure using one of the Visual Studio generators
 4. Open the generated solution in Visual Studio
 5. Build

-### VS Debugger integration
+### VS debugger integration

-Use a text editor and copy the contents of `vsconfig\autoexp_xli.dat` and paste at the end of your `<VisualStudioFolder>\Common7\Packages\Debugger\autoexp.dat`.
+Use a text editor and copy the contents of `vsconfig\autoexp.dat` and paste at the end of your `<VisualStudioFolder>\Common7\Packages\Debugger\autoexp.dat`.
 Now Visual Studio should be able to more easily inspect instances of Xli types.